Mr-MRF-Dev/Mr-Minesweeper/README.md

 # 🧨 Mr Minesweeper

-Play the classic Minesweeper game in the terminal and **enjoy** :)

-A Simple Terminal Game developed with the C Programming Language.
+Play the classic Minesweeper game in the terminal and have a great time!
+This is a simple terminal game developed with the C programming language.

 ![Screenshot](/images/screenshot.jpg)